Read in 6 minutes

 sudo yum install docker-ce

-Once the Docker package is installed, start the Docker daemon with:
+Once the Docker package is installed, start the Docker daemon and enable it to automatically start at boot time:

 To verify that the Docker service is running type: